• Skip to Content

 The Associate in Arts for Transfer (AA-T) in Communication Studies 2.0 encourages students to examine and evaluate human communication across and within various contexts for the purpose of increasing communication competence.
 Communication studies courses foster practical communication skills.
 The emphasis is the development of the skills and techniques essential for effective public, interpersonal, and small group communication.

-Students planning to transfer to a four-year institution and major in Communication Studies 2.0 should consult with a counselor regarding the transfer process and lower division requirements.
+Students planning on transferring to a four-year institution and major in Communication Studies should consult with a counselor regarding the transfer process and lower division requirements.

 Course List